-The best cat harness will not only be comfortable, it will keep your feline adventurer safe.
-Choosing the proper harness depends on your cat’s age, shape, and preferences.
-Read on to get the pros and cons of four different styles of harness.
+The best cat harness will not only be comfortable, it will keep your feline travel buddy safer.
+Learn which harnesses are best depending on your cat’s age, shape, and preferences.

 Why A Cat Harness?

-There are many reasons we take Fish and Chips hiking, camping, and traveling with us.
+Our cats, Fish and Chips, have been hiking, camping, and traveling with us for years.
 It provides them with endless entertainment, results in better behavior at home, allows them to get the exercise they need, and strengthens our bond.

 Of course, there’s also the added benefit of never having to find a pet sitter!

-READ MORE ⇒ Get Pro Tips for Road Tripping with Your Cat
+READ MORE ⇒ Pro Tips for Road Tripping with Your Cat

 Start With A Kitten Harness

-Many harnesses made for small dogs will work for adult cats, so you’ll have more options.
-Unfortunately, for kittens the selection is limited.
-And you should plan on buying a new harness every few months as your little friend continues to grow.
+Many harnesses made for small dogs fit adult cats, so if your cat is full-grown you’ll have more options.
+Unfortunately, the selection for kittens is more limited — and that’s the best time to train your cat to get used to the harness.
+And, because your little friend will grow quickly, you should plan on buying a new harness every few months.

-The purpose of those harnesses was to have them get used to wearing something that fit their tiny kitten bodies.
-At that point, we weren’t walking the cats or doing any leash training.
+The purpose of having Fish and Chips wear the figure-eight style harnesses harnesses was simply to acclimate them to wearing something that fit their tiny little bodies!
+At that point, we hadn’t started any leash training.

 After a couple months, the boys graduated to the Petsafe Easy-Walk Come With Me Kitty Harness.
 This harness is great for growing kittens because of it’s unique design and adjustability.
 It also comes with a neat little bungee leash that allows your cat to jump down when riding on your shoulders or backpack.

 Both Fish and Chips used these harnesses for the first few months of adventures with us.
 But we eventually moved on to safer and more comfortable cat harnesses.